 - Picnic, read, and nap under a tree.
 What's the rush?

 - Take an Uber or taxi to Sukhothai for dinner.
 There are multiple locations, but I can only vouch for the original spot on Parliament Street.
-I lived in Thailand for two summers and I think this place may serve the best pad thai in North America (2018 UPDATE: Was informed by one of our readers that the quality at the Parliament location has gone downhill.
+I lived in Thailand for two summers and I think this place may serve the best pad thai in North America (2018 update: Was informed by one of our readers that the quality at the Parliament location has gone downhill.
 Over-expansion and new management.
-It's a damn shame.)
+It's a shame.)

 - Depending on where you reserved your tickets: Taxi to downtown King Street for Princess of Wales Theatre or make your way to the Distillery District for the Young Performing Arts Center.
 End the night with the internal satisfaction of knowing that you couldn't have played this city any better.